boscosiu/Whisker/README.md

 ## Overview

 Whisker is a distributed localization, mapping, and control system for autonomous ground vehicles.
 It uses a client-server model to offload the computational tasks of a fleet of vehicles to a central server.
-This simplifies multi-agent coordination and reduces the cost, complexity, and power requirements of the vehicles.
+This simplifies multi-agent coordination and vehicle design.

 The [Cartographer](https://github.com/cartographer-project/cartographer) system is used as the server's SLAM backend.